aremiat/Macro-Sensitive-Analysis-Of-Quantitative-Investment-Strategies/README.md

 Modeling

     Quantitative Strategies:
-    Two main strategies—Momentum and Value—are applied and their performance is evaluated.
+    Two main strategies Momentum and Value are applied and their performance is evaluated.

 Results Visualization